College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-Metropolitan Community College is a good decision for students pursuing a degree in liberal arts / sciences & humanities.
-Located in the city of Omaha, MCC is a public college with a fairly large student population.
-A Best Colleges rank of #608 out of 2,217 schools nationwide means MCC is a great college overall.
+Metropolitan Community College is a great choice for students pursuing a degree in liberal arts / sciences & humanities.
+Located in the city of Omaha, MCC is a public college with a large student population.
+A Best Colleges rank of #608 out of 2,217 colleges nationwide means MCC is a great college overall.

-There were about 568 liberal arts / sciences & humanities students who graduated with this degree at MCC in the most recent year we have data available.
-Soon after graduation, liberal arts / sciences & humanities degree recipients generally make an average of $27,271 at the beginning of their careers.
+There were roughly 510 liberal arts / sciences & humanities students who graduated with this degree at MCC in the most recent year we have data available.
+After graduation, liberal arts / sciences & humanities degree recipients typically make about $27,271 at the beginning of their careers.

 More information about a degree in liberal arts / sciences & humanities from Metropolitan Community College